robertDouglass/on_upsun/hugosite/content/posts/django-redis-celery.md

 @shared_task
 def process_file_metadata(file_id):
     # Get the metadata
     uploaded_file = UploadedFile.objects.get(id=file_id)
-    file_path = uploaded_file.file.path
+    file_path = uploaded_file.file.path # This expects a file on the file system
 ```

 The `file_path` is going to be the same no matter what process is running this code.
-However, on Upsun, the Celery process is going to run in its own container.
+However, on Upsun, the Celery process is going to run in its own container, separate from the main application container.

 ## Creating Workers with shared file system mounts on Upsun